-the employee being prohibited by law from working or continuing to work (eg, not holding a valid work permit where one is required).
+• the employee is prohibited by law from working or continuing to work (eg, not holding a valid work permit where one is required).

-If one of the above cannot be established, there must be some other substantial grounds to justify the dismissal.
+If one of the above cannot be established, there must be other substantial grounds to justify the dismissal.